TetraOS/Compositor/README.md

       `./compositor`

-   By default, the compositor will run on Wayland.
-To run it on X11, use the following command:

-     `./compositor --platform x11`

 5. **Contributing:** To contribute to this project, feel free to fork the repository and submit a pull request with your proposed changes.
 Here are some specific ideas for contributions:

       - Add support for more window managers or compositors